margaretmf/margaretmf.github.io/creativewriting.md

 It's a day for neighborhood parties
 It's a day for the sun to shine down
 It's a day for a hike
+It's the day before the week starts, begins again
+The day for rest, peace, community, family, lunch

 <br>